retowuest/autoMrP/README.md

 autoMrP can be used to improve forecasts by combining predictions from various classifiers and it can be used to estimate the standard MrP model.
 We run through both applications.

-For this example, we use the data that is included in package (see `?autoMrP::survey` and `?autoMrP::census`).
+For this example, we use the data that is included in the package (see `?autoMrP::survey` and `?autoMrP::census`).

 ```Running
 census <- autoMrP::census